Japan PM Abe to delay timing of achieving budget balance target - sources

 "We have to maintain fiscal discipline, regardless," Finance Minister Taro Aso told reporters on Monday when asked about reports of such a shift.

-(Reporting by Takaya Yamaguchi; Writing by Tetsushi Kajimoto; Editing by Kim Coghill)
+(Reporting by Takaya Yamaguchi; Writing and additional reporting by Tetsushi Kajimoto; Editing by Kim Coghill)